zwischenloesung/tsunki/README.md

 system repository.

-### Tsunki-Facet
+### Tsunki-View

 When editing or creating content, the focus mostly lies on a certain thing.
 If information is about to be consumed though, the focus lies often on certain aspects of things, so the data should be filtered and presented in a view, corresponding to the question asked.
-This is called a tsunki-facet here.